Akshay-Hegde/offline-webapps/README.md

 # Line above is just a simple comment,
 # but it is a good practice to version your manifest file,
 # see an explanation bellow

+# A list of files that needs to be cached
+CACHE:
 example.html
 styles.css
 img/someimage.png